-- Request leave replacements or other temporary hires by completing and submitting the Request to Hire Non-Tenure-Track position form by November 19 found on the Dean of the College Web site (click here).
+- Request leave replacements or other temporary hires by completing and submitting the Request to Hire Non-Tenure-Track position form in mid-November found on the Dean of the College Web site (click here).
 You will be notified when your request has been approved or denied.
 (Remember, we do not automatically replace every leave.)
 Typically, you should should get a response to your request during the early part of winter break.

 - Contact Associate Dean George Shuffelton to develop a recruitment strategy.
 George is responsible for coordinating recruiting and interviewing for these positions on behalf of the Dean.
 In some cases (such as hiring an emeritus faculty member or someone who has taught here in the past), you will be given approval to make an offer and no further recruiting will be necessary.